Chapter 1: Deletion

 Light had figured as much, but it still bothered him a little that he couldn't even know L's true identity.
 And Watari had managed to get rid of all the information pertaining to him before dying...
 He still knew nothing relevant about the man behind the enigma known as L. And now he probably never would.

 "So Light, L is really finished?
 Won't it be boring around here now?"
-Ryuk asked.
-There was a glint in his eye now, a look of private amusement.
+There was a glint in Ryuk's eye now, a look of private amusement.
 It always gave him a kick to remind Light that he could write Light's name in his own death note at any time.
 Light had for the most part learned to ignore him when he got that way.

 Ryuk chuckled in his bizarre laughter.
 "To tell you the truth, I'm kinda glad to be back in the human world.
 Apples in the shinigami realm taste even more terrible now that I've gotten used to the ones here."